Coronavirus: Spain suffers record number of deaths as UK figures surge

 In California, officials put out a similar call for medical volunteers as hospital cases doubled over four days and the number of patients in intensive care tripled.

-Experts maintain the pandemic will be defeated only by the social distancing measures that have put billions of people on lockdown worldwide. –PA
+Experts maintain the pandemic will be defeated only by the social distancing measures that have put billions of people on lockdown worldwide. – Agencies